cmcndola/provisioner/README.md

 - The root password authentication is disabled by default
 - Only the non-root user specified in the variables can log in via SSH with the specified key
 - Make sure to keep your terraform.tfvars file secure as it contains sensitive information
-- The user is automatically added to the `docker` group and can run docker commands without sudo
 - This configuration uses SSH agent for provisioning, allowing the use of password-protected SSH keys